 Historically, all medical preparations were sourced from natural products extracted from plants and animals.
-In modern times, lead compounds of various diseases including cancer are derived from natural products.
-Analysis of the US Food and Drug Administration (FDA) drug registry of past thirty years shows that the origins of approximately 34% of medicines could be traced back to natural products or their direct derivatives.
+In modern times, lead compounds of various diseases, including cancer, are derived from natural products.
+Analysis of the US Food and Drug Administration (FDA) drug registry of the past thirty years shows that the origins of approximately 34% of medicines could be traced back to natural products or their direct derivatives.
 Thus, natural products are a rich source of compounds for drug discovery.
 A significant challenge for high throughput bioassay screening against molecular targets is the isolation of bioactive compound mixture free from interfering nuisance compounds.
 Tannins are polyphenolic plant metabolites.
-They are well established as ubiquitous nuisance compounds in plant extracts.
+They are well-established as ubiquitous nuisance compounds in plant extracts.
 A key feature that distinguishes them from other types of plant polyphenols is their non-specific binding to many different proteins leading to the precipitation of these proteins.
 Thus, they are considered poor drug leads.
-This feature also reduces digestible proteins in food and thus, tannins are considered anti-nutritional.
+This feature also reduces digestible proteins in food, and thus, tannins are considered anti-nutritional.
 Over the years, their prevalence in cell-free and cell-based natural product screening assays had led to significant efforts to remove them.

-"Our customer discovery interviews indicated that, during natural product extraction, removal of nuisance compounds is challenging with current reverse phase materials." said Dr. Balaji Sitharaman, president of Millennial Scientific.
+"Our customer discovery interviews indicated that, during natural product extraction, removal of nuisance compounds is challenging with current reverse phase materials," said Dr. Balaji Sitharaman, president of Millennial Scientific.
 "Issues included unsuitable for more than single-use, pH (degrades at basic pH) and temperature (degrades at T > 60°C) restrictions, and suboptimal performance in the removal of nuisance compounds such as tannins.
 These technical issues affected (increased) the operational costs to manufacture the product and decreased margins."

 More information at: